Nishith4545/mediapicker/README.md

        implementation 'com.github.Nishith4545:MediaPicker:x.x.x'
    }

-The **Mediapicker Module** is a Kotlin-based Android library designed to simplify media selection in your apps.
+The **Mediapicker Library** is a Kotlin-based Android library designed to simplify media selection in your apps.
 It automatically handles permissions related to media access and eliminates the need to manually declare them in your app's `AndroidManifest.xml`.
 Additionally, it supports **Android 14's Limited Access** feature, allowing users to grant access to specific photos and videos instead of all media files on their device.

 ## Features

 ### 1. **Automatic Permission Handling**
-   - **Mediapicker Module** automatically manages runtime permissions for accessing photos and videos.
+   - **Mediapicker Library** automatically manages runtime permissions for accessing photos and videos.
    - No need to manually declare permissions in your app's `AndroidManifest.xml`.
 The module handles everything internally.
    - Permissions are requested at runtime only when required, ensuring better security and compliance with Android's privacy policies.